muhamadto/spring-native-amazonlinux2-base/README.md

-# graalvm-amazonlinux-builder-image
+# spring-native-aws-lambda-builder
-Use these images to build spring native functions for AWS Lambda
+This is a base builder image for building spring-native AWS Lambda function in amazonlinux2 architecture.